-(a) Candidates who satisfy the examiners in the assessment for the taught element of the programme shall be eligible to proceed to the dissertation.
-At the discretion of the examiners, proceed candidates who are to be reassessed mav to the dissertation. (b) The dissertation shall normally be submitted not later than 12 months from the programme advanced commencement of the of studv. (c) The time limits specified above may be extended by up to one month by the Degree Programme Director and up to a further three months by the Dean of Postgraduate Studies.
+a) Candidates who satisfy the examiners in the assessment for the taught element of the programme shall be eligible to proceed to the dissertation.
+At the discretion of the examiners, candidates who are to be reassessed may proceed to the dissertation.b) The dissertation shall normally be submitted not later than 12 months from the commencement of the programme of advanced study.

+c) The time limits specified above may be extended by up to one month by the Degree Programme Director and up to a further three months by the Dean of Postgraduate Studies.